mohammadfarazrajput/rag_using_langchain/README.md

 ## Author

-Built while learning LangChain and RAG concepts
+Built while learning LangChain and RAG concepts.
+Using free-tier models due to no access to paid OpenAI services.

+-Mohammad Faraz Rajput
+---

+⭐ If you find this helpful, please star the repository!